Mannheim-Probability/RLII_25/README.md

 More examples are available in the [documentation](https://rl-baselines3-zoo.readthedocs.io).

+Be careful: You will not be able to train any pybullet or panda robot environments since there is an issue for installing pybullet (which both types of environments use) on MacOS!

 ## Integrations

 The RL Zoo has some integration with other libraries/services like Weights & Biases for experiment tracking or Hugging Face for storing/sharing trained models.
-You can find out more in the [dedicated section](https://rl-baselines3-zoo.readthedocs.io/en/master/guide/integrations.html) of the documentation.
+You can find out more in the [dedicated section](https://rl-baselines3-zoo.readthedocs.io/en/master/guide/integrations.html) of the documentation (largely removed).

 ## Plot Scripts

-Please see the [dedicated section](https://rl-baselines3-zoo.readthedocs.io/en/master/guide/plot.html) of the documentation.
+Please see the [dedicated section](https://rl-baselines3-zoo.readthedocs.io/en/master/guide/plot.html) of the documentation (removed).

 ## Enjoy a Trained Agent

-**Note: to download the repo with the trained agents, you must use `git clone --recursive https://github.com/DLR-RM/rl-baselines3-zoo`** in order to clone the submodule too.
+The original repository comes with some pretrained agents (removed).
+You can in principle use any agent you trained yourself with the following commands or add one of the trained agents from Stable Baselines.

 If the trained agent exists, then you can see it in action using:
 ```